Peter King on decision to leave MMQB; draft notes

 Nice life, Chris Mara

 The Giants’ veteran senior vice president of player personnel has had a pretty good month.
-His son Conor was married April 14, his Giants drafted Saquon Barkley on April 26, and his Starlight Racing syndicate—part owners of Justify—were on hand to watch the three-year-old horse win the Kentucky Derby on Saturday.
+His son Conor was married on April 14, his Giants drafted Saquon Barkley on April 26, and his Starlight Racing syndicate—part owners of Justify—were on hand to watch the three-year-old horse win the Kentucky Derby on Saturday.
 Mara is also the father of noted actors Kate Mara and Rooney Mara, and has walked the red carpet at the Academy Awards; Rooney was nominated as Lisbeth Salander in The Girl With the Dragon Tattoo.
 So he’s on a pretty good run this decade.

 I believe Mara now becomes the first NFL executive to have a hand in winning a Super Bowl and a Kentucky Derby.
 Starlight is a 10-person syndicate that buys several thoroughbreds every year, and also buys significant stakes in higher-profile racehorses.
 This year, Starlight bought pieces of both Justify and Audible, and they finished first and third in the Derby.
 I asked him how winning the Super Bowl compared to being part of the ownership group that won the Derby.
-“The Derby happens so fast, and the instant gratification of winning something in two minutes is so amazing,” he said Sunday.
+“The Derby happens so fast, and the instant gratification of winning something in two minutes is so amazing,” he said on Sunday.
 “But I’ll tell you this, as someone who’d been hooked on horse racing: You can own a percentage of a horse, or you can own 100 percent of a horse, and when that horse crosses the finish line first at the Kentucky Derby, it just doesn’t matter.”

+(In 2015, Chris Mara pulled double duty on Derby Day, working in the Giants draft room through the fifth-round pick on Day 3 of the NFL draft, then jetting to Louisville in time to watch his horse Itsaknockout run in the 141st Kentucky Derby.)

 ‘You know the kickoff is going to disappear.’

-Interesting story by Jenny Vrentas on the future of the kickoff, and the contributions of nine NFL special-teams coaches, from inside the NFL office the other day.
+Interesting story by Jenny Vrentas on the future of the kickoff, and the contributions of nine NFL special-teams coaches, from inside the NFL offices the other day.

 It sounds very much like, in the NFL’s attempt to make players running down on kickoffs and players blocking for kick returns more concussion-averse, it could ramp up the chance for more long returns.
 Writes Vrentas: “The overall idea is to make the kickoff more like the punt, creating a play in which the players will be running with each other down the field, rather than running at each other full steam ahead.
 The new formation and alignment in this play could also discourage use of bigger linemen, which can often result in dangerous, mismatched collisions with smaller players … At one point during Wednesday’s meeting, an injury reel of injuries sustained on kickoffs was played for the room.
 Some were of the run-of-the-mill, unavoidable variety, such as a returner breaking his foot.
 But others were difficult to watch: free runners racing downfield and lighting up opponents who never saw them coming; bigger players mauling smaller ones; and one defensive back down on the turf, concussed, on a touchback.”